magic-j/blender_plugin_for_asset_workflow/README.md

 Additionaly there is an optimization process running on the imported nodes:
 1. Delete everything that is not a MESH or a EMPTY
-2. Apply scale on ever node
+2. Apply scale on every node
 3. Remove parenting of nodes (flat)
-4. Set consistent EMPTY display mode & scale
+4. Set consistent display mode & scale for EMPTY's
 5. After the import is finished "REMOVE material duplicates" is called

 #### batch IMPORT FBX